 What Happens When Your Probation is Revoked?

 During the probation violation sentencing, the judge may decide to revoke the defendant’s probation.
 If this happens, the defendant must serve the remainder of his sentence behind bars instead of at home on probation.

-Do You Need An Attorney For A Probation Violation Hearing?
+Do You Need A Roanoke Attorney For A Probation Violation Hearing?

 It is imperative to have a criminal defense attorney by your side during a probation violating hearing.
 An attorney can build a case that clearly shows that you did not intend to violate the terms of your probation.

 The violation could have been a mistake or a result of circumstances beyond your control.
 Your attorney can also highlight the many other terms that you have complied with during your probation, and restate your commitment to doing what the court requires.
 In some cases, it may be possible to argue that you did not violate the terms of your probation at all.